 Almost universally, human nature is to ponder, create, employ, deconstruct, and take pleasure in the idea of purpose.
 Evolutionary theory would reduce teleology to the physiochemical—-to being no more than a fitness advantage—-but the phenomenology of purpose is something over and above its neurochemical groundwork.
 The experience of being conscious could be explored and explained for eternity yet never be fully captured—-by art or by science.
 The same holds true for the teleological branch of the existential question.
 Purpose is a canvass of infinite depth.

 The idea of purpose is essential to the human condition.
-But conceiving of purpose does not change the fact of our objective physiochemical contingency.
-Despite our subjective struggle to affirm our purpose in the universe, we are, no less, objectively contingent.
-While perhaps a contradiction—-an absurdity—-we must remember to imagine Sisyphus as happy.
-Our utter contingency is an opportunity—-a privilege—-to create purpose together and as individuals regardless of its ontological status.
-Purpose is the foundation of skill, companionship, and community—-without all of which the tedium of consciousness would be unbearable.
+But conceiving of purpose does not change the fact of our contingency.
+While our subjective struggle to affirm our purpose in the universe may be absurd, we must remember to imagine Sisyphus as happy.
+Our utter contingency is an opportunity—-a privilege—-to create purpose together and as individuals.
+The idea of purpose is the foundation of the cultivation of skill, companionship, and community—-without all of which the tedium of consciousness would be unbearable.
 The reason for purpose may be evolutionary, but the purpose of purpose is to make life feel meaningful in the face of contingency.
-We use ethics to judge what is worth doing and endeavor to fill our days with purposive activity while the Sun beams silently upon us.
+We use ethics to judge what is worth doing and endeavor to fill our days with purposive activity while the Sun beams magnificently upon us.
 The Sun energizes life, but does not give us purpose.
-The purpose of life is a human creation.
+Creating purpose in life is the human endeavor.